aviralj02/docu-inquire/README.md

 ### Upload Status Information

-PENDING - File not uploaded yet
+- PENDING - File not uploaded yet.
-PROCESSING - File is uploaded on uploadthing but not indexed on vector db.
+- PROCESSING - File is uploaded on uploadthing but not indexed on vector db.
-FAILED - Either not able to get indexed on vector db or not able to connect with OpenAI.
+- FAILED - Either not able to get indexed on vector db or not able to connect with OpenAI.
-SUCCESS - Uploaded + Connected with OpenAI + Vectorized on Pinecone.
+- SUCCESS - Uploaded + Connected with OpenAI + Vectorized on Pinecone.